toricodesthings/Discord-Statistify/README.md

-# discord-statistify
+# Statistify - Spotify API wrapped into a Discord Bot

 WIP Spotify Statistics Discord Bot utilizing Spotify Web API and Optional Web Scraping

-This is a work-in-progress discord that connects with Spotify's Web API to retrieve data about artists, playlist, songs, and many more.
+This is a (mostly) complete discord bot that connects with Spotify's Web API to retrieve data about artists, playlist, songs, and many more.
 Web API Access is built in and requires no premade libraries, however, users will need to create both a Discord Web Application and Spotify Web Application in their respective developer portals for the bot to function.
 See sections "Preparation" for more info and see section "Library Requirements" to install the required python libraries.

 *This is my first big educational/personal project that integrates API retrieval, Web Scraping and Discord*